How Food Can Save the World

-We live in a world shaped by food, a Sitopia (sitos = food; topos = place).
+We live in a world shaped by food, a Sitopia (sitos - food; topos - place).
 Food, and how we search for and consume it, has defined our human journey.
-This visionary book shows us how food can help us build our future too.

 From our foraging hunter-gatherer ancestors to the enormous appetites of modern cities, food has shaped our bodies and homes, our politics and trade, and our climate.
 Whether it's the daily decision of what to eat, or the monopoly of industrial food production, food touches every part of our world.
 But by forgetting its value, we have drifted into a way of life that threatens our planet and ourselves.

 Yet food remains central to addressing the predicaments and opportunities of our urban, digital age.
 Drawing on insights from philosophy, history, architecture, literature, politics and science, as well as stories of the farmers, designers and economists who are remaking our relationship with food, Sitopia is a provocative and exhilarating vision for change, and how to thrive on our crowded, overheating planet.
-In her inspiring and deeply thoughtful new book, Carolyn Steel, author of Hungry City, points the way to a better future.
+In her inspiring and deeply thoughtful new book Carolyn Steel, points the way to a better future.

 “Following her award-winning Hungry City, Carolyn Steel serves us up a second helping of food for thought with Sitopia, which poses the really big questions about food that we should all be asking ourselves right now.
 Foodie or not, this philosophical call to arms is essential reading for those who want to save the world, one meal at a time”